-In accordance with the rule, the Housing Authority of Prince George's County, hereafter referred to as the Authority, amends its Admissions and Occupancy Policy to include rules to govern pet ownership in housing for the elderly and handicapped.
+In accordance with the rule, the Prince George's County Department of Housing and Community Development, hereafter referred to as the Department, amends its Admissions and Occupancy Policy (ACOP) to include rules to govern pet ownership in housing for the elderly and handicapped.
 For purposes of this rule, the following definitions contained in the Animal Control Ordinance of Prince George's Maryland, shall apply:

 - I. Definitions - 1.
 Animal every non-human species of animal, both domesticated and wild, including, but not limited to dogs, cats, livestock and fowl. - 2.
 Animal Control Facility any facility operated by or under contract with Prince George's County, Maryland, for the care, confinement, detention, or euthanasia or other disposition of animals. - 3.
-Attack Dog any dog trained to attack on demand. - 4.
-Cage any enclosure of limited space, enclosed on the bottom, top and all sides by a wall or otherwise, in which animals or other creatures are placed for any purpose, including confinement or display. - 5.
+Assistance Animal is an animal that works, provides assistance, or perform tasks for the benefit of a person with a disability, or provides emotional support that alleviates one or more identified symptoms or effects of a person's disability. - 4.
+Attack Dog any dog trained to attack on demand. - 5.
+Cage any enclosure of limited space, enclosed on the bottom, top and all sides by a wall or otherwise, in which animals or other creatures are placed for any purpose, including confinement or display. - 6.
 Cat domesticated feline.
-Term "cat" does not include wild or exotic felines. - 6.
-Disposition adoption or placement as a pet in an approved home or humane administration of euthanasia. - 7.
-Dog domesticated male or female canine. - 8.
-Domesticated Animal any animal of a species that has been bred, raised, and is accustomed to living in or about the habitation of man, and is dependent on man for food or shelter. - 9.
-Exotic Animal any animal of a species that is not indigenous to the State of Maryland, and is not a domesticated animal, including any hybrid animal, which is part exotic. - 10.
-Guard Dog dog will detect and warn its handlers that an intruder is present and/or near an area that is being secured. - 11.
-Keeping or Harboring act of permitting or sufferance by an owner or occupant of real property either of feeding or sheltering any domesticated animal on the premises. - 12.
-Owner any person who keeps, has temporary or permanent custody, possesses, harbors, exercises control over or had property right in any animal, livestock or fowl, excluding veterinary hospitals, kennels, pet shops and their employees. - 13.
+Term "cat" does not include wild or exotic felines. - 7.
+Disposition adoption or placement as a pet in an approved home or humane administration of euthanasia. - 8.
+Dog domesticated male or female canine. - 9.
+Domesticated Animal any animal of a species that has been bred, raised, and is accustomed to living in or about the habitation of man, and is dependent on man for food or shelter. - 10.
+Exotic Animal any animal of a species that is not indigenous to the State of Maryland, and is not a domesticated animal, including any hybrid animal, which is part exotic. - 11.
+Guard Dog dog will detect and warn its handlers that an intruder is present and/or near an area that is being secured. - 12.
+Keeping or Harboring act of permitting or sufferance by an owner or occupant of real property either of feeding or sheltering any domesticated animal on the premises. - Owner any person who keeps, has temporary or permanent custody, possesses, harbors, exercises control over or had property right in any animal, livestock or fowl, excluding veterinary hospitals, kennels, pet shops and their employees. - 14.
 Pet domesticated animal kept for pleasure rather than utility.